-Original GOAL from prior year LCAP: GOAL A: Increase the effective use of technology for teaching and learning to promote $\frac{1X}{2}$ 2 3 r Local Priorities: 5 X 6 7 X 8 X 9 10 Goal Applies t Goal Applies to: Schools: All Schools Applicable Pupil Subgroups: All Pupils Increase capacity of any circuit requiring additional bandwidth up to 1 GB.
-Expected Actual ranging from 50 sites and two Sp To date, 56 school sites received additional bandwidth ranging from 50 MB to 100 MB.
-There are seven ACCES sites and two Special School sites still in process for new circuits to support the increased bandwidth.
-Annual Measurable Outcomes: 2.
-Complete wireless upgrade in classroor ms. Annual Measurable Outcomes: ots were removed from the onto approved by the Onton.
+Original GOAL A: Increase the effective use of technology for teaching and learning to promote 21 st Century skills by the following: A.1.
+Increase bandwidth, connectivity, reliability, and infrastructure throughout OCDE schools so all students have access to technology.
+Related State and/o 1X 2 3 4X 5 COE only: 9 Local : Specify 5 X 6 7 X 8 X Goal Applies t o: Schools: All Schools Applicable Pupil Subgroups: A ll Pupils Increase capacity of any circuit requiring additional bandwidth up to 1 GB.
+Expected Actual To date, 56 school sites received additional bandwice ranging from 50 MB to 100 MB.
+There are seven AC sites and two Special School sites still in process for circuits to support the increased bandwidth. are seven ACCESS process for new Annual Measurable Outcomes: Annual Measurable Outcomes: Wireless hotspots were removed from the LCAP doc as this item was not approved by the Orange County Board of Education.
 Continue deployment of server and software for VDI rollout.
-3. Currently, 254 Thin Client computers were deployed at school sites and a remaining 302 Thin Client computers are scheduled for deployment by June 30, 2016.
-Client computers LCAP Year r: 2015-2016 Planned Actions/Services Actual Ac tions/Services Budgeted Expenditures Estimated Actual Annual Expenditures to meet devi and assess nnology devices and network infrastructure ce-to-student ratio.
-Continue to review connectivity at OCDE school sites and add equipment as needed. \$220,000 switches wei bandwidth. new circuits are oper re installed to suppo There are 27 school be installed by the er rt the increase in (4000-4999 Series) \$18,005 Support the ongoing increase in monthly cost for new circuits. \$30,000 \$30,000 Funds were allocated to purchase the above-listed hardware. \$0 3.
-Continue to upgrade Thin Client computers in ACCESS and implement VDI for ACCESS Administrative Services. \$75,000 3.
-During the 2015-16 school year, 1,022 laptops and Chromebooks, and 1,276 devices were deployed to school sites to serve students.
-An additional 254 Thin Client computers were distributed with a remaining of 302 scheduled for installation by June 30, 2016. \$0 Scope of service: LEA-wide Scope of service: LEA-wide
+3. Currently, 254 Thin Client computers were deployed school sites and a remaining 302 Thin Client computers are scheduled for deployment by June 30, 2016. lient computers LCAP Year r: 2015-2016 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Annual Expenditures to meet devi nnology devices and network infrastructure ce-to-student ratio.
+Continue to review connectivity at OCDE school sites and add equipment as needed. \$220,000 switches we bandwidth. new circuits are open re installed to suppo There are 27 school be installed by the er rt the increase in No Cost (Purchased in 2014-15) 2.
+Support the circuits. ongoing increase in monthly cost for new \$30,000 hardware fro allocated to purchas m the prior year's bu uit cost to support al No Cost for circuit hardware (Purchased in 2014-15) \$227,474 for annual cost for monthly services